Jasmine-yz/Cyclistic_Case_Study/README.md

 <img width="1008" alt="Screenshot 2024-08-07 at 21 30 09" src="https://github.com/user-attachments/assets/ce67d387-9878-4297-8319-ead91d6cf51e">

-Surprisely, we found the the duration if casual rider is much longer than annual members.
-75% of duration below 24 minutes.

 Interestingly, our analysis reveals that casual riders have significantly longer trip durations compared to annual members.
 Specifically, 75% of casual rider trips last less than 24 minutes, 75% of member rider trips last less than 14 mins.

 - Rides counts and duration by bike types